 DIY Potting Mix

 Now, the potting mix I bought last year to start off my garden was a simple mix that came in one of those giant, thick plastic bags… not something I particularly liked.
 Even though we buy the organic stuff, the plastic was something I really didn’t want, so I started looking into how to make my own!
 This DIY potting mix is super easy and works wonderfully.

 - Peat moss or coconut coir

 - Degraded leaf mulch

-Our family has always been composters.
-From as far back as I can remember, we’ve always had two giant compost bins out the back in our yard, behind the shed.
-But something I’ve picked up recently with composting is that it’s super important to turn your compost regularly (I now do it around 3 times a week).
-Kate even recommends using a compost turner/twister which can make it easier to turn and aerate your compost (I just use a shovel and gently turn it that way).
-Don’t turn your compost every day though, as this isn’t great for it.
-It’s also a good idea to regularly put little compost piles around the bases of your plants to give them extra nutrients.
+I’ve always been a composter.
+From as far back as I can remember, we’ve had two giant compost bins out the back of our yard.
+But something I’ve picked up recently with composting is that it’s super important to turn your compost regularly, something I now do 3 times a week.
+Using a compost turner can make it SO much easier to aerate your compost.
+Do not turn your compost every day, as it doesn’t like it.
+I regularly put little compost piles around the base of my plants as “fertiliser,” giving them some extra nutrients.

 Growing Plants from Seeds

 Over the past year, we’ve grown our plants either from seeds or seedlings.
 I’ve watched as some of our plants have thrived and reached full maturity, or died due to extreme heat, pests, or disease.

 Rather than watching your plant ‘go to seed’ and die, you can capture the seeds and plant seedlings.
 Depending on the plant, it’s important to wait until the plant has completely gone to seed, where the seeds have gone dry, and are no longer green.
 Take them off the plant and dry them in the sun for a while, or plant them straight into your soil mix in a separate pot, and keep it under shelter.
 With some plants, seed saving may not be possible.